heathensoft/Nudge/README.md

 a Game / Game Engine from scratch in Java (Hence the name).
 Feel free to browse and / or use any part of the framework.

-Nudge is meant to be completed.
-I's development in meant to end in some predefined final state.
+The Nudge project intends to be completed and Its development will end in some final state.
-Meaning, it will have support for some core basic features, and hopefully support them well.
+It will support some predefined core features and hopefully support them well!

-Specifically:

-* ####2D rendering using OpenGL
+While Nudge can be used as a template for 2D games in general, it is designed with some specific use-cases in mind:

+* Top down
+* Low resolution
+* Lots of entities
+* Calculation heavy
+* Procedural content

+Think RTS or Simulation games!

+Intended Support:

+####2D graphics

   * Orthographic camera
     * Easy to set up
     * culling